 In Sept.
 2008, I had the privilege of attending an HR panel who took the time to share what they wanted to see (and did not want to see) on a job candidate’s resume.
 Here’s what they had to say: Continue reading this entry »

-As an ex-recruiter, career counselor, and résumé-writer, I’m often asked the ever popular question: “Should my résumé be 1 or 2 pages?”.
-This concern is valid, especially since lengthy résumés can make an applicant appear arrogant, unfocused, anxious, old, or overqualified.
+This concern is valid, especially since lengthy resumes can make an applicant appear arrogant, unfocused, anxious, old, or overqualified.

 So how do you know when to stop writing?
 Continue reading this entry »

-[A software developer was looking to move further into management but had no idea how to build a resume to support this transition.
-My response includes a detailed explanation as to what I’ve done in the past with clients in this position.]
-Continue reading this entry »
+A software developer was looking to move further into management but had no idea how to build a resume to support this transition.
+I told him about some of the things I’ve done in the past to help clients do just that…”] Continue reading this entry »